SiddhantSinha19/HumanDetection/README.md

 For this project, I used transfer learning as training a model from scratch would have been extremely time consuming.
 I used Masked R-CNN model for this.

 Dataset: Pascal VOC2005 challenge [I decided to go with this as it contained fewer images for human class (about 160 in total), which is sufficient for transfer learning.
+Link - http://host.robots.ox.ac.uk/pascal/VOC/databases.html#VOC2005_1

 Installing Mask R-CNN